alxfed/least-squares-illustration/README.md

 License
 -------

-This is free and unencumbered software released into the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.
+This is free software.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software.

 ✨🍰✨